rocknmod/requirements/README.md

 * Data will mainly be static and there should be few interactions with other applications.
 * Hot storage should be hosted on a separate database within the same cloud provider as the application but cold storage should be hosted on a different Cloud platform with scheduled archive transfer and journaling solution.
 4. What are the security requirements of your application?
-* Application will require privileged access for administrators.
+* Application will require privileged access for administrators and secure access via VPN or other solution.
+* DNS Domain name registrar for DNS management
 * Limit traffic to only required ports/applications, ideally access will also be limited to regional customers (Europe).
 * Communication between Cloud deployments will be restricted to specific traffic
 * Monitoring and alerting should be in place to pro-actively add security enhancement and quickly identify incidents.